evhub/coconut/HELP.md

 ### `vector_field`

 Now that we have a function that builds up all the points we need, it's time to turn them into vectors, and to do that we'll define the new function `vector_field()`, which should turn all the tuples in `linearized_plane` into vectors, using the n-vector class we defined earlier.
-Try making use of `parallel_map` again here.

 Tests:
 ```coconut